emrahcom/dodo/README.md

 #### Installation
-Create a new Debian Buster droplet and run the following commands as `root`:
+Create a new Debian Buster (Debian 10) droplet and run the following commands as `root`:

 ```bash
 wget https://raw.githubusercontent.com/emrahcom/dodo/master/dodo